ludo67100/electroPyy/README.md

 # electroPyy

-## Python package made to handle basic signal processing functions.
+## Python package for ephy enthusiasts
+With electroPyy, you have access to basic functions for signal processing and electrophysiological data handling

+### Requirements
+'''
+pip instal numpy, scipy, neo==0.8
+'''